 AOCAP 2013 was successfully hosted at the über luxurious Ritz-Carlton Hong Kong Hotel in Hong Kong with our largest – ever attendance and with a record number of Event Sponsors.

 The most recent Alternative Ownership Conference Asia-Pacific built on the success of the past five events through delivery of a stimulating and topical program, examining many of the region’s current challenges, with presentations from some of the Global Industry’s most respected leaders.

-especially, the particular challenges related to product structuring within a number of the regional jurisdictions The focus will once again return to mixed use projects, both resort as well as urban, and look at some of the issues related to developing and operating hotels and resorts which include branded residences, condo-hotel-type products, serviced apartments, other amenities and communal and retail spaces.
+Sessions focused upon the recreational real estate and resort development industry’s latest concepts and offerings and especially, the particular challenges related to product structuring within a number of the regional jurisdictions.
+The focus again returned to mixed use projects, both resort as well as urban, and examined some of the issues related to developing and operating hotels and resorts which include branded residences, condo-hotel-type products, serviced apartments, other amenities and communal and retail spaces.

 Keynote Speakers looked at Innovations within the Resort Development Industry as well as the importance of accurately identifying target markets and developing your Marketing and Sales strategy accordingly.
 A lively and engaging session was devoted to the latest trends in resort architecture and design with a separate Session which examined on competitive differentiation through the creation of unique experiences as well as brand development.